bigluck/alfred2-currencyconverter/README.md

 currency `<query>`

-Currency Converter accepts simple and complex queries; all output results are fetched from Google Finance and might not be in real-time.
+Currency Converter accepts simple and complex queries.
+*Important: all output results are fetched from Google Finance and might not be in real-time!*

 ### Basic ratio xchange
  * `currency €` -- Current EUR/USD exchange